ralph0803/PythonFuncs/README.md

 	print "Ah, so your name is ___, your quest is ___, and your favorite color is ___." ___ (name, quest, color) print "Ah, so your name is %s, your quest is %s, and your favorite color is %s." %s (name, quest, color)

+与或符判断顺序：

+	1 -- not is evaluated first;
+	2 -- and is evaluated next;
+	3 -- or is evaluated last.